apmiravite/Flower/README.md

   title="Optional title"
   style="display: inline-block; margin: 0 auto; max-width: 300px">

 The boxplots are not on the same level, it is very likely that the means of the dimensions of the iris species are not the same.
-We can confirm this by doing an anova test.
+We can confirm this through analysis of variance (ANOVA).

 <img
   src="https://github.com/apmiravite/Flower/blob/main/Iris/images/iris%20aov.png"